Transport and Infrastructure Scrutiny Committee - Friday 1 December 2023, 10:00am - West Yorkshire Combined Authority Webcasting

 Cllr Amanda Parson-Hulse (Chair) - 0:39:46

-thank you, Josie, who's next what Councillor Foster.
+thank you, Josie, who's next what Councillor Foster.thank you.

 Cllr Dot Foster - 0:39:53